All of HostOnion’s servers are located in France and the Netherlands, and its English-language website presents prices in U.S. dollars.

 - Free website builder (except for the Basic plan)

 - Free website migration (except for the Basic plan)

 The popular cPanel control panel provides a user-friendly interface for managing website files, FTP accounts, domains, subdomains, email accounts, and other aspects of your hosting.
 The control panel incorporates the Softaculous installer that helps you install a plethora of popular apps — such as WordPress, Joomla, Drupal, Magento, PrestaShop, Typo3, and phpBB — with a single click.

-Besides the apps for creating a CMS-backed website, HostOnion also provides a free website builder with hundreds of ready-made templates.
-You can build a professional web presence via a simple drag-and-drop process without having to be a website designer or developer.
+HostOnion offers not only apps for creating a CMS-backed website but also provides a free website builder featuring hundreds of ready-made templates.
+With this user-friendly tool, anyone can build a professional web presence through a simple drag-and-drop process, eliminating the need for being a website designer or developer.